Order of Distribution

 When a student ceases attending the institution, the withdrawal date is the last date the student performed an academic-related activity.
 The date of determination is:

-- the date the student notified the University of their intent to withdraw;
+- the date the student notified the University of their intent to withdraw, or

-- the date the University dismissed or administratively withdraws the student;
+- the date the University dismissed the student; or

 The withdrawal process begins on the date of determination.